CBPFGMS/bi_doc/Dataviz/CBPF-Data-Hub/Contribution-trends.md

-# Contributions
+# Contribution trends

-Data visualisation hosted at: https://cbpf.data.unocha.org/#contribution_heading
+Data visualisation hosted at: https://cbpf.data.unocha.org/#contributiontrend_heading

-Data visualization in the staging site: https://cbpfgms.github.io/cbpf-bi-stag/#contribution_heading
+Data visualization in the staging site: https://cbpfgms.github.io/cbpf-bi-stag/#contributiontrend_heading

 ## Introduction

 ### Purpose

-**Contributions** is a data visualization that shows, for a selected period, the amount donated by all donors, as well as the amount earmarked for all funds.
-It allows a quick visual ranking and sorting of both donors and funds regarding donations.
+**Contribution trends** is a data visualization that shows how the contributions from donors vary along the years, as well as the earmarked values for each fund.
+The chart allows the user to capture the temporal trends for both donors' contributions and funds' earmarked values.

 ### Data encoding

-This data visualization consists in two separated lollipop charts, one for the donors on the left hand side and another one for the funds on the right hand side.
-The length of each lollipop depicts the amount donated/earmarked.
+This data visualization consists in two separated line charts, one for the donors on the left hand side and another one for the funds on the right hand side.
+The vertical position of each point in the line represents the total donated/earmarked, and the horizontal position depicts time.

+The current year is left purposely separated from the lines, as a pulsing dot, to indicate that the value is constantly changing and do not represent the total for the year.

 ### Interactivity